wittfabian/djangae/README.md

 	* Create your own `User` class by subclassing `GaeAbstractDatastoreUser`.
 	* This base model is equivalent to `django.contrib.auth.models.AbstractBaseUser`, but works with the Google Accounts authentication, and provides permissions models which work on the non-relational Datastore (i.e. they avoid M2M relationships while providing the same functionality).

+#### Permissions

+If you're using the Datastore for your User model (i.e. case *3.* or *4.* from above) then the permissions work slightly differently.
+The Datastore-based user models have a `user_permissions` list field, which takes the place of the usual many-to-many relationship to a `Permission` model.
+For groups, Djangae provides `djangae.contrib.gauth.Group`, which again has a list field for storing the permissions.
+This `Group` model is registered with the Django admin automatically for you in cases *3.* and *4.* from above.

 ### User Pre-Creation